Saturday, March 26, 2011

 Fig. 2: Inertia Disables Strong Bit Operation

-With the four binary permutations of the two bits in a spot unit, inertia is said to exist if the mite and lite bits are both in the one state (green rectangle in Fig. 2).
-Thus,
+With the four permutations of the two bit loci in a spot unit, each with zero or one state, inertia p is said to exist if the mite and lite bits are both in the one state (green rectangle in Fig. 2).
+Thus, p = ML; = M AND L; = 0, 1 (1) where inertia is the product (or logical AND) of the M locus and L locus states in a spot unit.

 Finally, the inertia label may be consistent with the result that it prevents a change in motion direction (scattering) seen in the strong bit operation.